 In contrast, it keeps its menu incredibly simple and opts to include just four navigation options, each positioned in a different corner of the website.
 The navigation elements remain static as you move through the website.

-This design feature is particularly on-trend in 2022 and helps to add a unique element to your website.
+This design feature is particularly on-trend and helps to add a unique element to your website.

 Built With: Wix